Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 2. Y. Manandean, Hrh.
 Acharean, ed., Hayoc' nor vkanere, 1155-1843 (Armenian Neo-martyrs, 1155-1843), Vagharshapat, 1903.
 Quoted here: http://rbedrosian.com/d6a.htm.

-3. Hovhanissian in Armenian Sebastia/Sivas and Lesser Armenia states unequivocally that "in 1980 the military authorities of the Republic of Turkey razed the Monastery of Surb Nshan – The Holy Cross".
+3. Hovhanissian in Armenian Sebastia/Sivas and Lesser Armenia states unequivocally that "in 1980 the military authorities of the Republic of Turkey razed the Monastery of Surb Nishan – The Holy Cross".
 He gives as a source for this information pages 38-39 of Patmagirk-hushamatian Sebastikoy ev gavari hayutian (History of the Armenians of Sebastia and neighbouring villages), New York, 1983.
-In the same volume S. Peter Cowie describes Surb Nshan as "currently in a reasonable state of preservation but is not accessible" – he has probably mistaken the Surp Anapat church with the monastery.
+In the same volume S. Peter Cowie describes Surb Nishan as "currently in a reasonable state of preservation but is not accessible" – he has probably mistaken the Surp Anapat church with the monastery.

 4. For some recent photographs of the graveyard, taken in 2008 by Maggie Land Blanck, see http://maggieblanck.com/Azarian/Sivas.html (scroll down 2/3rds of the page).